Statistics 123a, Introduction to Statistical Methods and Probabilistic

 Instructor: Mr. A. Barron.

-Basic concepts of statistical methods shown through examples of
+Basic concepts of statistical methods shown through examples of statistical practice.
+Introduction to probabilistic reasoning, hypothesis testing, regression.
+Some use of computers for data analysis.

 Time: Tue., Thur., 1:00-2:15